-- U-locks are made of strong rigid metal shaped as letter U.
+- U-locks are made of strong rigid metal shaped like the letter U.

-- Chain lock is the sort that is combined of lock and chain.
+- The chain lock is the sort that is combined of lock and chain.
 It can go through both wheels and frame plus be attached to a stationary object.
-Good, heavy-duty chain should be secured with specialized lock, such as monobloc padlock, or mini U-lock.
+A good, heavy-duty chain should be secured with a specialized lock, such as a monobloc padlock, or mini U-lock.

-- Cable lock is very similar to a chain lock.
-They come with attached mechanism and they are easiest for transport, but they can be easily cut with cheap bolt cutters, which is their main drawback.
+- The cable lock is very similar to a chain lock.
+They come with an attached mechanism and they are easiest to transport, but they can be easily cut with cheap bolt cutters, which is their main drawback.
 So, many cyclists use them in combination with U or D locks making them more secure that way.

-- Wheel lock, also called O-lock, king & frame lock immobilizes back or rear wheel when locked.
-With this type of lock bicycle is not really secured since it is not attached to a stationary object.
+- Wheel lock, also called O-lock, king & frame lock immobilizes the back or rear wheel when locked.
+With this type of lock, the bicycle is not really secured since it is not attached to a stationary object.
 We can use it as a quick solution.
-Used with cable or chain lock, it secures both the front and the rear wheel which ensures a much better protection.
+Used with cable or chain lock, it secures both the front and the rear wheel which ensures much better protection.

-- Smart lock is a type of lock that gets locked or unlocked using smart phone via Bluetooth system, and can send alarm when breached.
+- A smart lock is a type of lock that gets locked or unlocked using a smartphone via Bluetooth system and can send an alarm when breached.

-- Disc rotor locks is a system that became very popular among cyclists, especially after the recognition and approval from UCI for professional use and racing in 2018.
+- Disc rotor locks are a system that became very popular among cyclists, especially after the recognition and approval from UCI for professional use and racing in 2018.

 - to lock it further away from the ground,